codecov/opentelem-laravel/README.md

 ## Purpose

-This package allows Laravel projects to leverage Codecov's [Impact Analysis](https://docs.codecov.com/docs/impact-analysis) feature.
+This package allows Laravel projects to use Codecov's [Impact Analysis](https://docs.codecov.com/docs/impact-analysis) feature.

 More information about Impact Analysis can be found [in Codecov's public documentation](https://docs.codecov.com/docs/impact-analysis).